CSBP-CPSE/OpenTabulate/README.md

   - Specify a `data_field` key order (might not be needed if using SQL)
   - Handle parsing failure in XML parsing
   - Have a separate parser that does not handle address parsing
+  - Handle non-existent DPI fields (e.g. "phone" : "Phone", but "Phone" does not exist in data set)

 ## Portability issues
   - the data process script is written in Bash